 Categories can be nested; a parent-Category can contain sub-Categories, and there can even be multi-tiered Categories, in which a Category is a sub-Category of one Category and a parent-Category to other Categories.
 In this case, only the lowest-level Category in the hierarchy is defined by specifying the characteristics of the calls that belong to it; the parent-Categories are defined as containers for their sub-Categories.
 Thus, when SpeechMiner identifies a call as belonging to a sub-Category, it automatically identifies it as belonging to the parent-Category as well.
-For example, a Category called Sales Campaigns could contain the sub-Categories Spring Campaign and Summer Campaign, and each of these sub-Categories could contain a number of their own sub-Categories, such as Supervisor Required, Customer Agitated, and Customer Agreement.
+For example, a Category called Sales Campaigns could contain the sub-Categories, such as Supervisor Required, Customer Agitated, and Customer Agreement.
 Any call that was included in the Supervisor Required Category of the Spring Campaign would automatically also belong to the Spring Campaign Category and to the Sales Campaigns Category.
 Call reviewers could use any of these Categories to find calls belonging to the Supervisor Required Category of the Spring Campaign.